Food Health Social Issues

 Savory Soy Recipes

 Soy is wonderfully versatile.
-It can be fermented into a miso paste and used as a condiment for flavoring many dishes.
-You can enjoy the immature soybean, called edamame, boiled or steamed as an appetizer or sauteed in a stir-fry.
-Nutritional powerhouse tempeh can sub-in for meat as it’s packed with protein (and fiber, a vital nutrient not found in meat!).
-Experiment with some of the great ways to use soy can, and let us know your favorite way to use organic soy foods as part of a healthy diet.
+It can be fermented into miso paste and used as a condiment for flavoring many dishes.
+You can enjoy immature edamame soybeans, boiled or steamed as an appetizer, or sautéed in a stir-fry.
+Nutritional powerhouse tempeh can sub in for meat, as it’s packed with protein (and fiber, a vital nutrient not found in meat!).
+Experiment and let us know your favorite way to incorporate organic soy foods into a healthy diet.

 1. Ginger Miso Sprout and Carrot Salad

-Miso is a salty Japanese condiment, produced from fermenting soybeans, that adds a salty umami flavor to dishes (and a healthy dose of probiotics, to boot!).
-When it’s combined with the nutty flavor of tahini and a touch of rice vinegar and lime, it makes a perfect dressing for this sprout and carrot salad.
+When the umami of miso is combined with the nutty flavor of tahini and a touch of rice vinegar and lime, it makes a perfect dressing for this sprout-and-carrot salad.
 Make extra dressing so that you can use it on grain bowls and other salads throughout the week.

 2. Sauteed Garlicky Mung Bean Sprouts with Edamame Beans